 Greater Louisville is full of diverse neighborhoods and housing options.
 Greater Louisville offers pedestrian districts so well-served you don’t need to buy a car, rural areas so secluded you can’t even see your closest neighbor, and everything in between.
 Greater Louisville perfectly balances the big-city feel without losing its small-town charm.
 Sold yet?

-Below is a short list of Greater Louisville neighborhoods (in no particular order) to get you started courtesy of New2Lou.
+Below is a short list of Greater Louisville neighborhoods (in no particular order) to get you started.
 Click on the images below to learn more about each neighborhood and find the best fit for you!

 More than likely, you don’t arrive in Greater Louisville alone.
 There’s someone with you that you love and care for – a child, a parent, a pet.